Ever tried driving a car without gas? How about cooking without heat? Doesn’t work, right? Without power to fuel them, they’re impossible.

 Best for: Motivated learning, employee recognition, team-building

-Examples: Employee quizzes, workplace weight-loss competition
+Examples: Employee quizzes, workplace health and wellness competition

 7. Mobile communication apps